 Thus, some parrots and parakeets in Florida have found success in colonizing Florida.
 However, no one should intentionally release parrots into the wild in Florida, as most birds will quickly be killed in such an unfamiliar territory.
 Plus, Florida already has enough invasive species to contend with.
 Releasing additional invasive species could be very harmful.

-I’ve now talked at length about invasive parrots in Florida, but what about native parrots in Florida – do any exist?
+I’ve now talked at length about invasive parrots in Florida, but what about native parrots – are there parrots native to Florida?

-Alas, the demise of Carolina Parakeets was fast and furious, with the ultimate reasons for its extinction being purely speculative (link).
+Alas, the demise of Carolina Parakeets was fast and furious, with the ultimate reasons for its extinction being purely speculative.